Al-Muhandis/ShellRemoteBot/README.md

 ### /sig and /sigXXXX
 It is worked under Unix systems.
 You can send POSIX signal to terminal.
 For example, `/sig 9` where 9 is kill sig number or You can send commands `/sigint`, `/sigkill`, `/sigquit` and `/sigterm`.

+## HTTP proxy
+If you want to add HTTP proxy support, then:
++ add `laz_synapse.lpk` depending on the project
++ add `tgsynapsehttpclientbroker` to the `uses` block
++ set the proxy data in the `INI` file.
+Note: The native FPHTTPClient does not yet have full HTTPS proxy support.
+So in the case of synapse HTTP client, to make the HTTPs proxy work in Linux (laz_synapse.lpk v40.1), comment out the line in the blcksock.pas source unit of the synapse library.
+`// Port := IntToStr(ResolvePort(Port));`